 Health Data Governance: What’s in it for Switzerland?

 How can we ensure that the potential of new digital health technologies is fully exploited to benefit society, and the younger generations in particular?
 What are the opportunities, challenges and needs that the digital transformation creates within Switzerland, for global healthcare systems and Geneva as the world’s global health capital?
-The project «Health Data Governance: What’s in it for Switzerland?» addresses these exact questions around health data governance by engaging youth and relevant actors in Switzerland through innovative formats of stakeholder dialogues.
+The project «Health Data Governance: What’s in it for Switzerland?» addressed these exact questions in 2020 by discussing the challenges related to the use and exchange of health data with 140 stakeholders and interested citizens in innovative workshop-formats and collectively formulating policy recommendations.
+The results from this national participatory process were published at the end of 2020 in German, French and English.

 New digital technologies and AI are on the verge of revolutionizing healthcare nationally and globally.
 New approaches and tools based on processed health data are changing the way patients are treated and how they interact with healthcare professionals and institutions.
 Medical and pharmaceutical research and manufacturing is equally heavily impacted.
 While there is a huge potential, these new technologies also raise legitimate concerns with regards to health data privacy and security.